AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

-.. _heading_Sed_Tank_Hl_thru_Plate_Settlers:
+.. _heading_Clarifier_Hl_thru_Plate_Settlers:

 Head Loss Through Plate Settlers
 --------------------------------

-Flow through the sedimentation tank is controlled by head loss in an attempt to achieve flow uniformity.
-We have already explained that :ref:`plate settler spacing impacts head loss <heading_Sed_Tank_Plate_Settlers_Head_Loss_Intro>`, but by what mathematical relationship?
+Flow through the clarifier is controlled by head loss in an attempt to achieve flow uniformity.
+We have already explained that :ref:`plate settler spacing impacts head loss <heading_Clarifier_Plate_Settlers_Head_Loss_Intro>`, but by what mathematical relationship?
 Will putting plate settlers closer together result in more or less head loss?
 This question is complicated because closer plate settlers would create more shear and head loss, but shorter plate settlers have less area which would decrease the head loss.

 Let's start with a force balance similar to the derivation for head loss between parallel plates as done previously for Equation :eq:`parallel_plate_laminar_headloss`.
 Assume that there is a fully established velocity profile that is parabolic with laminar flow.
 The forces that we care about are shear forces on the walls of the plate settlers and the differential pressure from flow in the direction of the velocity.